David King (footballer, born 1972): Football career

 He represented Victoria in State of Origin on more than one occasion, including in 1998.
-He is notable for holding a VFL/AFL record by playing in Preliminary Finals for seven consecutive years from his debut year in 1994 to 2000.
+He is notable for holding a VFL/AFL record by playing in preliminary finals for seven consecutive years (along with teammates John Blakey, Wayne Carey, Mick Martyn, Corey McKernan & Craig Sholl) from his debut year in 1994 to 2000.

 He was twice an AFL All-Australian and retired at the end of the 2004 season.
 He then joined the Richmond Football Club as an assistant coach in 2005.

+Post-playing career

-He is currently a commentator for Fox Footy and SEN 1116.
+He is currently a baller and commentator for Fox Footy and SEN 1116.
 King was awarded the Most Outstanding Television Special Comments award at the 2012 AFL Media Awards.